molleindustria/TwitchToMIDI/README.md

 > If **!delay 20 2** is send in chat the according Slider will be set to a value 20 over the cause of 2 seconds
 > If **!delay 30 5** is send in chat the according Slider will be set to a value 25 over the cause of 5 seconds (because of the set maximum value)

 7. Set up your music making program (DAW) and map the controls you want to expose to remote MIDI.
 This configuration depends on the application.
-Examples: [Ableton Live](https://help.ableton.com/hc/en-us/articles/360000038859-Making-custom-MIDI-Mappings), [FL Studio](https://www.youtube.com/watch?v=MtcZ2_6IG4c)...
+Examples: [Ableton Live](https://help.ableton.com/hc/en-us/articles/360000038859-Making-custom-MIDI-Mappings), [FL Studio](https://www.youtube.com/watch?v=MtcZ2_6IG4c), [Cubase](https://www.youtube.com/watch?v=xYwecu29-Xk)... *the setup with Cubase has not been tested*

 Setting up:
 * *Trigger:*  you can just type the command in chat and it will send the MIDI to your DAW so it can be used for the setup
 * *Slider:*  at the top of TwitchToMIDI.pde there is a CONFIGURE variable that, if set true, will send a MIDI signal everytime you click on the window of the running sketch (black window that pops up when you click start).
 By default this will start with channel 0 and then count up for every click, so you have to keep in mind which effect you assignt to which channel.
 If you make a mistake, just re-run the sketch and do the steps again.